 The major difference lies in the data volume stored within the data warehouse and the complexity of logic behind it, inсluding the number of data models.
 Generally, an enterprise data warehouse houses cross-functional business data and serves the needs of all business departments, whereas a traditional data warehouse serves the needs of a particular department/departments (similar to data marts).
 However, it’s worth mentioning that these terms can also be used interchangeably.

-Enterprise data warehouse vs data mart
+How do an enterprise data warehouse and data mart differ?

 Data marts (sometimes referred to as ‘traditional’ or ‘usual’ data warehouses) are actually subsets of an enterprise data warehouse.
 They have the same functionality as enterprise data warehouses – collecting data from different sources and making it available for analysis.
 However, data marts have a narrower scope as they are designed to meet the needs of particular departments or lines of business.
 This means that they collect only the data that its users (sales, marketing, HR, etc.) need.
 All in all, data marts are usually created for the sake of speed, since their requests are more specific and their queries run against a smaller amount of information.